slavamak/dotfiles/README.md

 # this will install iterm, neovim, tmux, zsh, oh-my-zsh and more
 make

+# install asdf runtime version manager
+make asdf

 # reload shell with new configuration
 source ~/.zshrc

-# install nodejs and ruby with asdf version manager
+# install nodejs and ruby with asdf
-make asdf
+make asdf-plugins

 # optional
 make node-packages